svin24/svin24.github.io/content/blog/Status-update-June-2022.md

 similar.
 The major outstanding pain point here is that the Hare cache is not arch-aware, so you need to `rm -rf ~/.cache/hare` each time you switch architectures for now.
-We now have complex number support, as well as improvements to enconding::json and net::uri.
+We now have complex number support, as well as improvements to encoding::json and net::uri.

 ![A screenshot of a fractal rendered with the aid of Hare's new complex number support](https://l.sr.ht/Do-Q.png)